indigo-dc/ansible-role-galaxycloud-refdata/README.md

 The role provider reference data and the corresponding galaxy configuration.

 Three reference data source are supported:
 1. cvmfs: CernVM-FS repository is used to provide reference data.
-It is mounted to ``/refdata``.
+It is mounted to ``/cvmfs``.
+2. cvmfs_preconfigured: CernVM-FS repository with reference data is mounted using preconfigured config.d file
-2. onedata: Onedata space hosting reference data is mounted to ``/refdata``.
+3. onedata: Onedata space hosting reference data is mounted to ``/refdata``.
-3. download: Reference data are downloaded in ``/refdata`` (requires >100GB free space available on /refdata directory).
+4. download: Reference data are downloaded in ``/refdata`` (requires >100GB free space available on /refdata directory).

 Moreover, this role, exploiting the python library Ephemeris, is able to check which tools have been installed through indigo-dc.galaxy-tools ansible role, and returns